braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 ```
 conda create -n bayes python=3.6.1 ipython jupyter scipy pymc3 pandas scikit-learn xarray holoviews bokeh seaborn
 ```
-Say yes to any questions the installer asks.
+Answer yes to any questions the installer asks.

 This command 1) creates an environment called 'bayes', 2) sets python 3.6.1 as the python version and then 3) installs the packages listed from ipython:seaborn.

-You can then 'activate' (switch-to) this virtual environment with the command:
+You can then 'activate' (switch-to) this virtual environment from the terminal in mac/linux with the command:
 ```
 source activate bayes
 ```
-or in windows
+or in windows from the Anaconda prompt

 ```
 activate bayes